Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Introduction

-where the fluctuation~$\delta_m(\bm q,t_i)$ at~$t_i$ is assumed zero in literature by setting the initial time~$t_i$ to be sufficiently early.
-Given the Jacobian, the matter density fluctuation can be written in Fourier space as
+where the fluctuation $\delta_m(\bm{q},t_i)$ at $t_i$ is assumed zero by considering only the growing mode and setting the initial time $t_i$ to be sufficiently early.
+The matter density fluctuation can then be written in Fourier space as

 which then allows one to write the exact expression for the matter power spectrum in Equation~(\ref{eqn:LPT_theoryPower}).
+Again, the $k=0$ mode is ignored in Equation~\eqref{eqn:matterFourier}.

-The Lagrangian perturbation theory has been applied to biased tracers (or halos) \citep{Matsubara_2008_v78, Padmanabhan_2009, Matsubara_2011, Carlson2013, White_2014}, and the \textit{only} change in the above equations is that we cannot set the fluctuation~$\delta_h(\bm q, t_i)$ zero at~$t_i$:
+The Lagrangian perturbation theory has been applied to biased tracers (or halos) \citep{Matsubara_2008_v78, Padmanabhan_2009, Matsubara_2011, Carlson2013, WHITE14}, and the only change in the above equations is that we cannot set the fluctuation~$\delta_h(\bm q, t_i)$ zero at~$t_i$:

 as the biased tracers form in more biased density peaks at early time, while the matter fluctuations are more homogeneous.
-However, the key and often unstated assumption about the application of the Lagrangian perturbation theory to biased tracers (or Eqs.~[\ref{eqn:haloContinuity}] and~[\ref{eqn:haloPerturbation}]) is the same number conservation, such that the background number density of the biased tracers evolves as the matter particles,
+However, the key and often understated ingredient about the application of the Lagrangian perturbation theory to biased tracers is the same number conservation, such that the background number density of the biased tracers evolves as the matter particles, such that the background physical number density of the biased tracers evolves as the matter particles,